argoproj/argo-workflows/docs/scaling.md

 ## Sharding

-### Controller Per Namespace
+### One Install Per Namespace

-Rather than running a single in your cluster, run one per namespace using the `--namespaced` flag.
+Rather than running a single installation in your cluster, run one per namespace using the `--namespaced` flag.

 ### Instance ID